 As part of a trade-in transaction, the customer receives a new generation system in exchange for its older used system.
 The trade-in credit is negotiated at the time of the trade-in and is applied towards the purchase price of the new generation unit.
 Traded-in systems can be reconditioned and resold.
 The Company accounts for trade-ins consistent with the guidance in AICPA Technical Practice Aid 5100.01, Equipment Sales Net of Trade-Ins (TPA 5100.01).
-The Company applies the accounting guidance by crediting system revenue for the negotiated price of the new generation system, and the difference between (a) the trade-in allowance and (b) the amount determined by pricing the trade-in system at net realizable value minus a normal profit margin, is treated as a sales allowance.
+The Company applies the accounting guidance by (a) crediting system revenue for the negotiated price of the new generation system less the trade-in allowance and (b) crediting system revenue for the value of the traded-in system.
 The value of the traded-in system is determined as the amount to which when reconditioning costs are added, will allow a normal profit margin on the sale of the reconditioned unit.
 When there is no market for the traded-in units, no value is assigned.
 Traded-in units are reported as a component of inventory until reconditioned and resold, or otherwise disposed.